-PCIe form factors and use cases
+PCIe form factors and uses

 Prime PCIe flash use cases include applications with read and write access measured in tens of microseconds.
 This reduced latency means faster response times for processing the large workloads associated with online transaction processing and data warehousing.
-Data centers use PCIe flash to meet the intensive I/O requirements of these workloads.
+Data centers use PCIe flash to meet the intensive input/output requirements of these workloads.

-PCIe SSD vs. SATA SSDs
+Differences between PCIe SSD and SATA SSDs

 PCIe SSD drawbacks